 By packaging and selling mortgages or house notes that they write, the bank can remove these items from their balance sheets.
-Also, the proceeds from selling the mortgages to a second party give banks new funds to offer more mortgages.
-Before the secondary market was established, only larger banks had the deep pockets tie up funds for the life of the loan, commonly for 15 to 30 years.
-As a result, potential homebuyers had a more difficult time finding mortgage lenders.
+Also, the proceeds from selling the mortgages to a second party give banks new funds to lend to more borrowers.
+Before the secondary market was established, only larger banks had the deep pockets to tie up funds for the life of the loan—typically for 15 to 30 years.
+As a result, potential homebuyers had a difficult time finding mortgage lenders.
 Because there was less competition, lenders could charge higher interest rates.

-Other Secondary Markets
+Other Types of Secondary Markets

 There are also secondary markets in other kinds of debt, as well as stocks.
-Finance companies bundle and resell auto loans, credit card debt, and corporate debt.
+Finance companies bundle and resell auto loans, credit card debt, student loan debt, and corporate debt.

-Most important is the secondary market for U.S. Treasury bills, bonds and notes.
-Demand for these Treasuries affect all interest rates.
-Here's how.
-Treasury notes, backed by the U.S. government, are the safest investment in the world—they are used for calculations where a risk-free investment is needed.
+Most important is the secondary market for U.S. Treasury bills, bonds, and notes.
+Demand for Treasurys affects all interest rates.
+Treasury bonds, backed by the U.S. government, are the safest investment in the world—they are used for calculations where a risk-free investment is needed.
 They also offer a low yield.
-Investors who want more return, and are willing to take on more risk, will buy other bonds, such as municipal or even junk bonds.
+Investors who want more return, and are willing to take on more risk, will buy other bonds, such as municipal, corporate, foreign, or even junk bonds.
 When demand for Treasurys is high, then interest rate yields can be low for all debt.
 When demand for Treasurys is low, then interest rates must rise for all debt on the secondary market.

 As confidence returns in the secondary mortgage market, it returns to all secondary markets.
 Ian Salisbury of Marketwatch.com mentions this in his August 25, 2012 article, “How an Obscure Bond Play Could Help Consumers."
-Salisbury states that in 2007, auto and credit card securities were at $178 billion, but plunged to just $65 billion by 2010.
-By 2012, they had recovered to $100 billion, according to Standard & Poor's Financial Services LLC.
+Salisbury states that in 2007, auto and credit card securities were at $178 billion but plunged to just $65 billion by 2010.
+By 2012, they had recovered to $100 billion, according to the Standard & Poor's Financial Services LLC.

 Large investors are now more willing to take a chance with securitized loans from reputable banks because Treasury bond yields are at all-time lows.
 That means the quantitative easing by the Federal Reserve helped restore functioning in the financial markets.
 By buying U.S. Treasurys, the Fed forced yields lower and made other investments look better by comparison.

 How the Secondary Market Affects You